Investigation and Enforcement

 Campus Safety oversees the reporting and investigation of all criminal incidents on the campus and strongly encourages all victims to make timely reports.
 Campus Safety officers are non-sworn, but are authorized to make a Public Citizen's arrest according to California Penal Code § 837.
 It states that a private person may arrest another:

 - For a public offense committed or attempted in his presence.

 - When the person arrested has committed a felony, although not in his presence.

 - When a felony has been in fact committed, and he has reasonable cause for believing the person arrested to have committed it.

-The CR Public Safety maintains a positive working relationship with the law enforcement agencies where we have campuses or sites located.
+The CR Campus Safety maintains a positive working relationship with the law enforcement agencies where we have campuses or sites located.
 Criminal incidents are referred to the local law enforcement agency that has jurisdiction on the campus.
-All crime victims and witnesses are strongly encouraged to immediately report the crime to Public Safety and the appropriate law enforcement agency.
+All crime victims and witnesses are strongly encouraged to immediately report the crime to Campus Safety and the appropriate law enforcement agency.